Gov AbdulRazaq Elated as Kwara Utd End the State’s Six Decades Trophy Drought

 In the ensuing shootouts, Kwara United held their nerves and converted four of their five spot-kicks.
 Abakaliki FC, led by another Cup and League veteran with the old Enugu Rangers, Ifeanyi Onyedika, missed the chance to go into history book with the Ebonyi State team.

-A win would probably would have made up their tears of dropping out of the NNL into the lower cadre NLO.
+A win for Abakaliki would probably have made up for their tears of dropping out of the NNL into the lower cadre NLO.

-And so, Coach Tunde Sanni and his Afonja Warriors ensured that Kwara State has joined the states that can boast of winning the famous Challenge Cup now renamed President Federation Cup for Governor AbdulRahman AbdulRazaq who is himself, a former football.
+And so, Coach Tunde Sanni and his Afonja Warriors ensured that Kwara State has joined the list of states that can boast of winning the famous Challenge Cup now renamed President Federation Cup for Governor AbdulRahman AbdulRazaq who is himself, a former footballer.

-Speaking shortly after the victory for his team, Gov AbdulRazaq who also doubles as Chairman of the Nigeria Governor’s Forum(NGF), saluted the courageous players and coaching crew for making it happen.
+Speaking shortly after the victory for his team last Saturday, Gov AbdulRazaq who also doubles as Chairman of the Nigeria Governor’s Forum(NGF), saluted the courageous players and coaching crew for making it happen.

 Continued Gov AbdulRazaq: “I wholeheartedly salute the players, the coaching crew, the management of Kwara United, the Sports Commission, and our supporters’ club for this remarkable feat.